youssefboulmalf/PYRSA/README.md

 ### Installation ###

-to install and use PYRSA simple clone the repo and run the file
+to install and use PYRSA simply clone the repo and run the file

 ```git clone https://github.com/youssefboulmalf/PYRSA.git ./ ```